Kesher Pittsburgh’s COVID-19 Policies and Guidelines

 Please reach out with any questions or concerns to kesherpittsburgh@gmail.com

-Over time, our policies are likely to change, but we will remain committed to these values:
+Over time, our policies may change, but we will remain committed to these values:

 Pikuach nefesh (saving a life)